YujieOuO/SMIE/README.md

 * [dataset]_embeddings.npy: based on label names using Sentence-Bert.
 * [dataset]_clip_embeddings: based on label names using CLIP.
 * [dataset]_des_embeddings: based on label descriptions using Sentence-Bert.
-*

 ### Label descriptions
 Using [ChatGPT](https://chat.openai.com/) to expand each action label name into a complete action description.
-The total label description can be found in folder:
+The total label description can be found in [folder](https://github.com/YujieOuO/SMIE/tree/main/descriptions)

 ## Seen and Unseen Classes Splits